On perpetuities with light tails: Introduction

 Then, \eqref{perpd} implies

 and so

-In Theorem \ref{lower} we were able to calculate the right hand side of the above inequality under some regularity assumptions on $h$. \item[Section \ref{secUpper}: Upper bound] We show that if $R$ is generated by $(M,Q)$ with an arbitrary dependence structure, then
+{where the supremum is taken over all possible choices of $n\in\mathbb{N}$ and sequences $(\delta_k)_{k=1}^n$, $(q_k)_{k=1}^n$ for which \eqref{strcnd} holds.} In Theorem \ref{lower} we were able to calculate the right hand side of the above inequality under some regularity assumptions on $h$. \item[Section \ref{secUpper}: Upper bound] We show that if $R$ is generated by $(M,Q)$ with an arbitrary dependence structure, then

 where $R_{co}$ is a perpetuity generated by the so-called comonotonic $(M,Q)$ (see Section \ref{secDep}) and $h_{co}$ is the corresponding function $h$.
 Constant $c$ is given explicitly (see Theorem \ref{THco}).
-In this Section we give stronger results under additional assumptions that the vector $(M,Q)$ is positively or negatively quadrant dependent (Theorem \ref{NQD}). \item[Section \ref{secProof}: Proofs] The last Section contains proofs of some results from preceding Sections. \end{description}
+In this section we give stronger results under additional assumptions that the vector $(M,Q)$ is positively or negatively quadrant dependent (Theorem \ref{NQD}). \item[Section \ref{secProof}: Proofs] The last section contains proofs of some results from preceding {s}ections. \end{description}